intuit/fuzzy-matcher/README.md

 or more `Element` (like names, address, emails, etc).
 Internally each element is further broken down into 1 or more `Token` which are then matched using configurable `MatchType`

-This combination to tokenize and matching can figure out similarity in a wide variety of data types
+This combination to tokenize the data and then to match them can extract similarity in a wide variety of data types

 #### Exact word match
-Consider these Element's in different Document's
+Consider these Elements defined in two different Documents
  * Wayne Grace Jr.
  * Grace Hilton Wayne

-Each word is considered a token, and if another element has the exact match they are scored on the number of matching tokens.
+With a simple tokenization process each word here can be considered a token, and if another element has the same word they are scored on the number of matching tokens.
 In this example the words `Wayne` and `Grace` match 2 words out of 3 total in each elements.
 A scoring mechanism will match them with a result of 0.67

 #### Soundex word match
-Consider these Element's in different Document's
+Consider these Elements in two different Documents
  * Steven Wilson
  * Stephen Wilkson